-The 29th annual Risky Business Conference is Tuesday, April 22, 2014, on the beautiful Iowa State University Campus in Ames.
+The 30th annual Risky Business Conference was April 28, 2015, on the beautiful Iowa State University Campus in Ames.

 This conference brings high school teens, youth serving professionals and concerned community members together to develop skills and increase knowledge of community youth development while addressing critical issues that confront young people and families.

 Since 1985, conference participants have left this conference ready to implement strategies that benefit young people in their schools, workplaces, and communities.